 Luckily, the good news is that there are investors all over the country, looking for opportunities to fund worthy new businesses.
 According to findings from a recent national study conducted in conjunction with Wharton School at the University of Pennsylvania, 63% of angel investors live outside New York, Boston, and Silicon Valley.

 Small business investors are individuals who specialize in financing early-stage companies.
 (Occasionally, they’re groups of investors or syndicates—we’ll get to that in a bit.)
 Compared to the large checks that venture capital firms dole out, they provide relatively smaller amounts of capital—usually in the five-figure range, though sometimes a bit higher.
+Learn more in our guide on the difference between angel investors vs. venture capitalists.

 Investing isn’t done out of the goodness of someone’s heart—it is, after all, an investment.
 Individuals who write checks are looking for returns, so they’ll be expecting something in exchange.
 Generally, that’s equity.
 So, small business investors understand that when putting their cash into early-stage businesses, they’re making what will likely be a several-year bet.
 But they usually are hoping for an exit of some sort so they can make some money, too.